 Hand Therapy

-Conditions Treated at North 49 Physical Therapy
+Conditions Treated with Hand Therapy

 Arthritis

 Arthritis is caused by inflammation in your joints and can lead to pain, especially in the wrist and fingers.
-If you suffer from arthritis, a hand therapist will be able to give you exercises to treat the pain and your ability to move your hands again.

-Elbow and Wrist Fractures
+Elbow or Wrist Fractures

-Ulnar-Sided Wrist Pain
+Ulnar Sided Wrist Pain

 Tennis Elbow